joranlager/oci-kubernetes-client/README.md

 # How to build this image

-This image uses the joranlager/oci-cli:0.1 image as a base image.
+This image uses the joranlager/oci-cli:latest image as a base image.
-Please build https://github.com/joranlager/oci-cli before building this image.

 It can be built using the standard`docker build` command, as follows: